 360degree arrowdown arrowdownlight arrowleft arrowleftlight arrowright arrowrightlight arrow_top arrowup arrowuplight check circle circlefull close GlobalNetwork data down external facebook facts filter Group_Outline group hamburger head_with_aircraft instagram left linkedin Manufacturing MarketLeader minus person plane plus right Save-Savings search InterestRate Stellplatz-Rad stock ComponentRepair twitter up xing youtube

-The JT8D-200 is a series of Pratt & Whitney's JT8D family and, with more than 14,750 units sold, one of the world's best-selling jet engine families.
-This series is used in the Boeing MD-80 aircraft family.
-Since entering service, the entire JT8D family has logged more than 673 million flight hours.
-Today, 2,400 engines are still in service with more than 350 operators.
-E-Kit, a new combustion system, has reduced the JT8D-200's nitrogen oxide emissions by 25 percent, ensuring that current environmental regulations are met and that the series can continue to be operated.
+The JT8D-200 is a series of Pratt & Whitney’s highly successful JT8D family, with more than 14,750 units sold worldwide.
+This engine series is primarily used in the Boeing MD-80 aircraft family.
+Since entering service, the entire JT8D family has completed more than 675 million flight hours.
+Currently, 200 engines are still in use with over 50 operators.
+The introduction of an e-kit, a new combustion system, has reduced the nitrogen oxide emissions of the JT8D-200 by 25 percent.
+This ensures compliance with current environmental protection regulations and allows the series to continue in service.

 Facts